action-works/cabal-cache-s3/README.md

 This action allows caching dependencies to S3 to improve workflow execution time.

+This action is preferred over [actions/cache](https://github.com/actions/cache) because it supports fine grained cache.

+A fine grain cache allows any built packages to be cache even if CI failed.
+A fine grained cache also means that sharing is maximised between builds.
+Small changes in the build plan no longer invalidate the cache and it isn't necessary to fiddle with the cache key format to try and maximise cache hits.

+For more information see the [cabal-cache](https://github.com/haskell-works/cabal-cache) tool repository README.

 <a href="https://github.com/action-works/cabal-cache-s3/actions?query=workflow%3ATests"><img alt="GitHub Actions status" src="https://github.com/action-works/cabal-cache-s3/workflows/Tests/badge.svg?branch=main&event=push"></a>

 ## Documentation